nextcloud/documentation/admin_manual/installation/linux_installation.rst

 Nextcloud
 ---------

-Nextcloud Linux distribution packages are not available at the moment (June 2016)!
+.. warning:: Nextcloud Linux distribution packages are not available at the moment (June 2016)!

 The following Text reffers to the OwnCloud packages